10 Sensory Bins For Fall

 Sunflower seeds make for a wonderful texture in this sensory bin — or table as it’s set up here!
-I can just hear how wonderful it would sound to hear kids pouring and scooping in these seeds and other autumn accoutrement! (via Frogs Snails & Puppy Dog Tails)
+I can just hear how wonderful it would sound to hear kids pouring and scooping in these seeds and another autumn accouterment! (via Frogs Snails & Puppy Dog Tails)

-Seeds, beans, and nuts, plus an assortment of natural items, and small plastic toy animals makes for a fun playscape for curious little minds.
-Kids will build little animals hideouts, path, and homes with this assortment. (via Pre-School Play)
+Seeds, beans, and nuts, plus an assortment of natural items, and small plastic toy animals make for a fun playscape for curious little minds.
+Kids will build little animal hideouts, paths, and homes with this assortment. (via Pre-School Play)

 Homemade seasonally scented rice makes a wonderful base for your autumn sensory bins.
-This rice has been coloured with food colouring and scented with spices and other things to make them smell like apple, clove, cranberry, pumpkin, and coffee.
+This rice has been colored with food coloring and scented with spices and other things to make them smell like apple, clove, cranberry, pumpkin, and coffee.
 Yum! (via Growing A Jeweled Rose)

 Autumn is all about apples and sunny, breezy trips to the orchard.
 But, if you’re stuck at home on a rainy day, you might just want to whip up an apple-inspired sensory bin.
 This one has a lovely green base of split peas along with tiny pom pom apples! (via Pink And Green Mama)